 Duke University

-Ivy Geng is an undergraduate student at Duke University, Class of 2028.
-Ivy plans to double major in Earth and Climate Science and Public Policy.
-She worked at Tsinghua University as a high school research assistant, where she contributed to projects on microplastic runoff and soil remediation following heavy metal contamination.
-Ivy also independently designed and conducted environmental experiments, resulting in multiple first-author publications in peer-reviewed journals.
-Her academic interests lie in environmental sustainability, pollution control, and climate adaptation, with a strong commitment to integrating scientific research with practical, community-based solutions.
+Ivy Geng is a climate scholar and undergraduate researcher at Duke University (Class of 2028).
+Ivy double majors in Earth and Climate Science and Public Policy.
+She is leading a team to characterize the fragmentation of urban greenspace and its effects on ecosystem services in cities, with ultimate goal to inform policy making.
+She worked at Tsinghua University as a high school student, where she contributed to projects on microplastic runoff and soil remediation following heavy metal contamination.
+During that time, she independently designed and conducted environmental experiments, resulting in multiple first-author publications in peer-reviewed journals.

 Duke University